DSA Class

 The DSA (Digital Signature Algorithm) class enables users to generate DSA hash signatures.

 To begin you must either specify an existing key or create a new key.
-Existing private keys may be specified by setting the Key* properties.
+Existing private keys may be specified by setting Key.
 To create a new key call CreateKey.
-Alternatively an existing certificate may be specified by setting the Certificate* properties
+Alternatively an existing certificate may be specified by setting Certificate

 Signing